 Thrombocytopenia is a condition where a person has an abnormally low number of platelets (thrombocytes) in the blood.
 It is a common hematological issue seen in infancy.
 Platelets are vital for blood clotting and are produced in the bone marrow.
 Babies with thrombocytopenia could develop bleeding problems.

 The normal platelet count in newborns and infants ranges between 150,000 and 450,000 per microliter.
-A platelet count of less than 150,000 per microliter indicates thrombocytopenia.
+A platelet count of less than 150,000 per microliter indicates thrombocytopenia, even though the numbers have to be much lower to cause apparent problems.
 Some babies, especially preemies, may have low platelet count in the first few days of life.
 However, it increases eventually.

 Read this post to learn more about the causes, risk factors, signs, treatment, and complications of thrombocytopenia in babies.

 Neonatal thrombocytopenia can be classified based on the underlying cause, condition, or other factors leading to it.
 The following are some of the common types of thrombocytopenia (1).

 - Thrombocytopenia due to infections, such as bacterial,viral, or fungal infections

 - Thrombocytopenia due to increased consumption of thrombocytes, a result of conditions such as hypersplenism and necrotizing enterocolitis

 - Thrombocytopenia due to miscellaneous causes

 - Idiopathic thrombocytopenia where there is no known cause